Information for Parents/Guardians Regarding Changes to Assessment Requirements - MS/HS

 Additionally, LCPS wishes to inform parents that students observing a religious holiday or participating in a religious practice, such as fasting, during school hours are eligible for a test schedule modification within the LCPS test window.
 Students will be permitted to test in the morning or afternoon, depending upon their need, and will be allowed to make up a missed test due to absence.
 Requests for a scheduling modification should be directed to the School Test Coordinator.

 Questions about your child’s diploma, diploma options and/or course work should be directed to your child’s School Counselor.
-General diploma and course work questions may be directed to Dr. Tracy Jackson, School Counseling Supervisor.
+General diploma and course work questions may be directed to Heather Ross, School Counseling Supervisor.
 General questions about division-wide assessment practices may be directed to Leigh Bennett, Supervisor, Assessment Services.
 General questions about state and federal accountability may be directed to Scott Meisenzahl, Supervisor, School Improvement.